-Auto insurance can pay to repair scratches to your car or another motorist’s, but how this works depends on multiple variables.
+Auto insurance can pay to repair scratches and dents to your car or another motorist’s, but how this works depends on multiple variables.
 For example, your insurer will consider your type of coverage and whether it covers the cause of the scratch.
 Also, your deductible will determine whether or not filing a claim for a scratch makes sense.

 Here’s how auto insurance scratch damage coverage works.

-Car Insurance Policies That Cover Scratches
+Car Insurance Policies That Cover Scratches and Dents

-Not all auto insurance policies cover scratches to your car.
+Not all auto insurance policies cover scratches and dents to your car.
 For example, your liability insurance won’t cover damage to your own car.
 Here are the types of policies that can cover dents, door dings, and scratches to your car:

 - Comprehensive coverage: A comprehensive policy can pay to fix dents after a tree branch falls on your car while parked.